Niccolò Machiavelli: Empiricism and realism versus idealism

 Machiavelli is sometimes seen as the prototype of a modern empirical scientist, building generalizations from experience and historical facts, and emphasizing the uselessness of theorizing with the imagination.

-Machiavelli felt that his early schooling along the lines of a traditional classical education was essentially useless for the purpose of understanding politics.
-Nevertheless, he advocated intensive study of the past, particularly regarding the founding of a city, which he felt was a key to understanding its later development.
+Machiavelli often switches between his professed novelty of his ideas and his evident reliance on ancient history.
+In the preface to the first book of The Discourses, he presents himself as both a discoverer of "new modes and orders" and as a restorer of the ancient understanding of politics.
+While he viewed the classical approach to government to be self-limiting and harmful in many cases, he nonetheless attributes this to a false understanding of political history.
 Moreover, he studied the way people lived and aimed to inform leaders how they should rule and even how they themselves should live.
 Machiavelli denies the classical opinion that living virtuously always leads to happiness.
 For example, Machiavelli viewed misery as "one of the vices that enables a prince to rule."
 Machiavelli stated that "it would be best to be both loved and feared.
 But since the two rarely come together, anyone compelled to choose will find greater security in being feared than in being loved."
-In much of Machiavelli's work, he often states that the ruler must adopt unsavory policies for the sake of the continuance of his regime.
+In much of Machiavelli's work, he often states that the ruler must adopt unsavoury policies for the sake of the continuance of his regime.
+Because cruelty and fraud play such important roles in his politics, it is not unusual for certain issues (such as murder and betrayal) to be commonplace within his works.
+Machiavelli also places his focus specifically on the beginnings and foundations of political societies, where a lawful government has to be established by extralegal methods.